bjergsen243/learn-go-with-tests/mocking.md

 - In `main` we will send to `os.Stdout` so our users see the countdown printed to the terminal.
 - In test we will send to `bytes.Buffer` so our tests can capture what data is being generated.

-## Try and run the test
+## Thử chạy test

 `./countdown_test.go:11:2: undefined: Countdown`

-## Write the minimal amount of code for the test to run and check the failing test output
+## Viết lượng code tối thiểu để chạy test và kiểm tra kết quả lỗi

 Define `Countdown`